 Oliver Schiffmann, MEng

 Oliver was awarded a masters degree (Meng) in Mechanical Engineering from the University of Bristol.
-After a bachelor’s project studying the affordances of classical metaheuristics for combinatorial systems design, he completed a summer internship developing an alternative quantum computing methodology fostering his passion for this field.
+After a bachelor’s project studying the affordances of classical meta-heuristics for combinatorial systems design, he completed a summer internship developing an alternative quantum computing methodology fostering his passion for this field.

 Why Quantum Computers?